 The Bill of Materials (BOM) is a precise list of all items needed to make a product.
 Depending on the nature of the business and its partners, the list may include as many levels of detail as might be needed to produce, package, and support a specific product part as delivered to a customer.
 Every business that makes products for customers needs a clear and specific list of every part and option included with their finished products.
 Without it, they can’t reliably support their customers and scale their businesses.

-In a scale manufacturing company, BOM detail is often managed by Document Control organizations and must include the information that
+In a scaled manufacturing company, BOM detail is often managed by Document Control organizations and must include the information that:

 The BOM clarifies what’s included in a given product with specific detail.
 That specificity stretches across all operational departments, so planning and forecasting can move forward in anticipation of the product release.

 Why are BOMs Important?

 In technology, simple terms are often used to describe complex products.
 It helps make customers feel more at ease.
 Simple terms like “cable” can also be deceptively ambiguous.
 Consider the cable that comes with new iPhones, commonly called a “charging cable.”
 There are now several kinds, sizes, and lengths.
 Delivering the wrong cable with an iPhone or some third-party accessory, would leave frustrated customers asking for refunds.

 Removing ambiguity ensures that the product can be reliably reproduced and controlled for quality.
 Without it, businesses can’t be sure of: